Solitons in Quasiperiodic Lattices with Fractional Diffraction

 where $\alpha $ is the same LI as in Eq. (\ref{eq:DefineLI}), and $V(x)$ is the external potential.
 The fractional-kinetic-energy (fractional-diffraction) operator in Eq. (\ref{FSE}) is defined as the \textit{Riesz derivative}, which is constructed as the juxtaposition of the direct and inverse Fourier transforms \cite{Riesz},

 { This definition of the fractional derivative is a physically relevant one, corresponding to the intuitively obvious fact that the fractional differentiation of order $\alpha$ amounts to the multiplication by $|p|^{\alpha}$ in the space of wave number $p$.
 Note that this \textit{pseudodifferential} operator is actually nonlocal for $\alpha\neq 0,2,4, \dots$, as it involves the wave function values in the whole spatial domain \cite{Jeng_2010_Nonlocality}.
 Fractional derivatives naturally extend the concept of AL to regimes governed by the non-Gaussian statistics, with L\'{e}vy flights inducing a heavy-tailed distribution with unique localization properties}.

-The well-known proposal to emulate FSE, which remains far from experimental realization, by experimentally accessible equation for paraxial diffraction of light in an appropriately designed optical cavity \cite{EXP3}, and the experimentally realized fractional group-velocity dispersion in a fiber cavity \cite{Shilong}, suggests a possibility to add the cubic term, which represents the usual optical nonlinearity, to the respective FSE, thus arriving at concept of the fractional nonlinear Schr\"{o}dinger equation (FNLSE).
-Models based on diverse varieties of FNLSE were subjects of many theoretical works that aimed to predict fractional solitons, vortices, domain walls, and other nonlinear modes, see reviews \cite{review,review2}.
+The well-known proposal to emulate FSE, which remains far from experimental realization, by an experimentally accessible equation for paraxial diffraction of light in an appropriately designed optical cavity \cite{EXP3} , and the experimentally realized fractional group-velocity dispersion in a fiber cavity \cite{Shilong}, suggest a possibility to add the cubic term, which represents the usual optical nonlinearity, to the respective FSE, thus arriving at the concept of the fractional nonlinear Schr\"{o}dinger equation (FNLSE).
+Models based on diverse varieties of FNLSE are the subject of many theoretical works \cite{PROP, Chen} aimed to predict fractional solitons, vortices, domain walls, and other nonlinear modes; see reviews, Refs. \cite{review,review2}.

 Higher-dimensional solitons with fractional diffraction have potential applications in topological photonics.
 In this respect, highly relevant is the two-dimensional (2D) case, as aperiodic lattice potentials offer the basis for creating topological insulators \cite{TI1,TI2}.
 Additional promising possibilities are to consider the interplay of the fractional diffraction with other forms of nonlinearity [in particular, nonpolynomial terms \cite{Luca,Delgado}, which are produced by strong confinement applied to Bose-Einstein condensates (BECs) in the transverse directions] and, eventually, higher-dimensional settings \cite{book}.
 In particular, it may be interesting to construct two- and three-dimensional localized modes with embedded vorticity.